raunak-r/grow-holistic/takehome-assignments/instagram-connector.md

 ```

 ## Deliverable
 - You have to create a repository on your personal github.
 You're expected to have a minimum of 5 commits, to show how the code has grown over the course of your project.
-Kindly do not use the keyword "samaro" anywhere in your codebase.

 ## Performance Criteria
 50% - Functional Aspect - Instagram grid connector